kkenjeres/kkenjeres/README.md

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [kkristian.de](http://kkristian.de)
-* 🧠  I'm learning React.js
+* 🧠  I'm learning Solidity
 * 🤝  I'm open to collaborating on interesing projects!
-* ⚡  I'm secretly a Spider-man... but don't tell anyone :)

 ### Skills